Dijadiju/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 11-directories script counts the number of directories and sub-directories in the current directory excluding the current and the parent working directory.

 The 12-newest_files script displays the 10 newest files in the current directory.

+The 13-unique script takes a list of words as input and prints only words that appear exactly once, input format: One line, one word and output format: One line, one word, in sorted form.